bullhorn/rest-api-docs/source/includes/_datahub.md

     </tbody>
 </table>

-### EdsEntityType
+## EdsEntityType
 Represents a category of data in the Source System.
+This entity's name is represented as `entityType` when making Data Hub API requests.

 <table>
     <colgroup>